Plant secondary metabolism: Gossypol

-Gossypol has a yellow pigment and is found in cotton plants.
-It occurs mainly in the root and/or seeds of different species of cotton plants.
+Gossypol is a yellow pigment and is found in cotton plants.
+It occurs mainly in the root and/or seeds of species of cotton.
 Gossypol can have various chemical structures.
 It can exist in three forms: gossypol, gossypol acetic acid, and gossypol formic acid.
 All of these forms have very similar biological properties.
 Gossypol is a type of aldehyde, meaning that it has a formyl group.
 The formation of gossypol occurs through an isoprenoid pathway.
 Isoprenoid pathways are common among secondary metabolites.
 Gossypol's main function in the cotton plant is to act as an enzyme inhibitor.
 An example of gossypol's enzyme inhibition is its ability to inhibit nicotinamide adenine dinucleotide-linked enzymes of Trypanosoma cruzi.
 Trypanosoma cruzi is a parasite which causes Chaga's disease.

 For some time it was believed that gossypol was merely a waste product produced during the processing of cottonseed products.
 Extensive studies have shown that gossypol has other functions.
 Many of the more popular studies on gossypol discuss how it can act as a male contraceptive.
 Gossypol has also been linked to causing hypokalemic paralysis.
 Hypokalemic paralysis is a disease characterized by muscle weakness or paralysis with a matching fall in potassium levels in the blood.
 Hypokalemic paralysis associated with gossypol in-take usually occurs in March, when vegetables are in short supply, and in September, when people are sweating a lot.
 This side effect of gossypol in-take is very rare however.
 Gossypol induced hypokalemic paralysis is easily treatable with potassium repletion.

 Phytoestrogens

-Plants synthesize certain compounds called secondary metabolites which are not naturally produced by humans but can play vital roles in protection or destruction of human health.
+Plants synthesize certain compounds not naturally produced by humans but which can play vital roles in human health.
 One such group of metabolites is phytoestrogens, found in nuts, oilseeds, soy, and other foods.
 Phytoestrogens are chemicals which act like the hormone estrogen.
 Estrogen is important for women's bone and heart health, but high amounts of it has been linked to breast cancer.
 In the plant, the phytoestrogens are involved in the defense system against fungi.
 Phytoestrogens can do two different things in a human body.
 At low doses it mimics estrogen, but at high doses it actually blocks the body's natural estrogen.
 The estrogen receptors in the body which are stimulated by estrogen will acknowledge the phytoestrogen, thus the body may reduce its own production of the hormone.
 This has a negative result, because there are various abilities of the phytoestrogen which estrogen does not do.
 Its effects the communication pathways between cells and has effects on other parts of the body where estrogen normally does not play a role.